Malta citizenship by merit: details explained

 Malta citizenship by merit is granted to individuals whose exceptional service delivers a measurable public benefit to Malta[8].
 Eligible contributions fall within science, technology, innovation, culture, sports, philanthropy, or entrepreneurship and must align with Malta’s national interest.

-Innovators with patented or scalable technologies.
-This includes entrepreneurs who develop or commercialise intellectual property in fields such as artificial intelligence, renewable energy, biotechnology, or cybersecurity.
-Eligibility is strengthened by establishing research or development activity in Malta, transferring technology, or creating high-skilled local jobs.
+Innovation and technology.
+Entrepreneurs who develop or commercialise intellectual property in fields such as artificial intelligence, renewable energy, biotechnology, or cybersecurity, particularly where activities involve research or development activity in Malta, transferring technology, or creating high-skilled local jobs.

-Researchers with recognised academic or scientific impact.
-This includes academics, scientists, and medical researchers with strong publication records, citations, or research funding.
-Qualifying cases involve conducting research, often in cooperation with recognised institutions.
+Academic and scientific research.
+This includes academics, scientists, and medical researchers with strong publication records, citations, or institutional collaboration, especially where their work is conducted in cooperation with Maltese entities.

-Entrepreneurs creating employment in Malta.
-This includes founders who relocate business operations or headquarters to Malta and generate measurable employment for Maltese nationals, particularly in technology, finance, sustainability, or innovation-driven sectors.
+Business expansion and employment creation.
+Founders who relocate business operations or headquarters to Malta and generate measurable employment for Maltese nationals, particularly in technology, finance, sustainability, or innovation-driven sectors.

 Malta citizenship by merit qualifying fields at a glance